vEnhance/1802/src/preface.typ

   Writing this text gave me an excuse to get a chance to use ChatGPT 4o and ChatGPT o1-preview, to see what kind of things it did well (and what I could still do faster by hand).

-  - ChatGPT was really good at writing full step-by-step solutions to the routine exercises.
+  - ChatGPT was helpful at writing full step-by-step solutions to the routine exercises.
-    All the solutions went through at least a bit of editing from me (in part to make the notation consistent throughout the whole text), but it was a lot faster than having to write every single solution by scratch.
+    All the solutions went through a lot of editing from me (in part to make the notation consistent throughout the whole text), to the point where maybe only a third of the output from each solution actually survives editing.
+    Even then, because it's faster to edit or rewrite text#footnote[Vim on top.
+Fight me.] than write from scratch, it still saved a lot of time.

-    I think when humans write solutions they have a tendency to be a bit lazy in skipping steps that are really routine or obvious to them, because typing is slow.
+    I think when humans write solutions they err on the size of laziness in skipping steps that are really routine or obvious to them, because typing is slow.
+    ChatGPT doesn't; in fact, it's actually _too_ verbose, and I almost always had to trim down the solution.
-    ChatGPT doesn't, it always writes out all the details.
-(Sometimes too much detail, in fact, but it's always easier to trim down an overly verbose solution than to flesh out one that's too terse.)
+    But it much easier to trim down an overly verbose solution than to flesh out one that's too terse.

     It's also nice to not have to worry much about arithmetic errors anymore.
     If I had written the solutions by hand,